davidpeach/composer-manuscript/README.md

 Manuscript can:
  - Setup a bare-bones composer package structure for you.
+ - Setup a Laravel composer package using Spatie's excellent Laravel Package Skeleton.
  - Download your chosen PHP framework for you to manually test your package.
+(Laravel 6, 7 or 8 currently)
- - Install a composer package into the framework using `composer require`, with the `symlink` composer option in the framework's composer file.
+ - Install your composer package into the framework using `composer require`, with the `symlink` composer option in the framework's composer file.

-You will then be able to develop your package whilst it is installed in a framework setting.
+You will then be able to develop your package whilst it is installed in a local framework setting.
 And because it is symlinked from your package development directory, you will see the changes reflected immediately.

 ## Why build Manuscript?